muj3b/Sapnap-Speedrunner-Swap/README.md

 ### 🔄 Queue‑Based Swapping
 - 2 players: simple alternation; the active runner swaps every interval.
 - 3+ players: the first active runner is chosen at random, then the queue rotates each swap.
-- Everyone shares inventory, health, XP, effects, and position.
+- Inventory transfers to the new active runner at swap time; inactive runners have empty inventories.
+Health, XP, effects, and position still follow the active runner.

 ### 🕶 Inactive Runners
 - See a blacked‑out, frozen view (freeze mode configurable).